HHS/TANF-app/docs/Architecture Decision Record/011-buildpacks.md

 **Cons**
 - Deploying with Docker containers ensures the application runs the same way in all environments.
 We will no longer have that assurance.
 - There will need to be more emphasis on testing on platform to be sure our code works with in the build pack.
-- Environments shifting to buildpacks will be unavailable during transition
+- Environments shifting to buildpacks may be unstable during transition

 **Notes**
 - Docker containers will still need to be maintained for local development and CI/CD
 - Docker containers will still need to be hardened for CI/CD